 This course introduces the student to the underlying principles of the culinary arts profession.
-Students will become familiar with culinary terminology, industry standards, high-end kitchen equipment, and the many varieties of fruits, vegetables and herbs at their disposal.
+Students will become familiar with culinary terminology, industry standards, high-end kitchen equipment, cooking methods, animal proteins and the many varieties of vegetables and herbs.
 The hierarchy of the professional kitchen is discussed, including various staff member roles and responsibilities.
 Students are also exposed to the complex selection, planning and time management procedures involved in daily kitchen operations.